 I have no idea if I am making sense or just babbling here!
 But I think it is one of those experiences that maybe you just have to go through yourself.
 So, do it!
 That is my encouragement to you!

 I am so grateful that the Lord impressed this idea on my heart!
 I feel closer to my daughter than I’ve ever felt, and I know she would say the same.
-As one of the characters in Like Arrows says, “The days are long, but the years are short.”
+As the saying goes, “The days are long, but the years are short.”
 Don’t let them slip by.

 - 16 Family Devotional Ideas to Engage All Ages - September 8, 2023

 - Spelling Made Fun and Easy: Homeschooling Tips and Tricks for the Lifeschooler - September 1, 2023

 - The Very Best Homeschooling Kindergarten Curriculum - August 1, 2023